frida/frida-core/lib/xnu/README.md

 ## Installation

-Run `reload.sh` to install and load the driver
+Run `reload.sh` to install and load the driver.

-If it fails to load, set `CODE_SIGN_IDENTITY` enviroment variable to identity valid for Kext signing, or disable SIP
+If it fails to load, set `CODE_SIGN_IDENTITY` enviroment variable to identity valid for Kext signing, or disable SIP.

 To verify the installation, run this in a terminal: